Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Introduction

-Since the circle domain conjecture can be proved easily for domains whose complements in $\hat{\C}$ contain at most two points, we will consider in the rest of the paper that all domains $U$ whose boundaries $\partial U$ contain more than two points.
-For these domains $U$, by the uniformization theorem, there exists a unique complete hyperbolic metric $d^U$ of the form $\lambda(z) |dz|$ on $U$.
+Since the circle domain conjecture can be proved easily for domains whose complements in $\hat{\C}$ contain at most two points, we will consider in the rest of the paper only those domains $U$ whose boundaries $\partial U$ contain more than two points.
+For each such domain $U$, by the uniformization theorem, there exists a unique complete conformal hyperbolic metric $d^U$ of the form $\lambda(z) |dz|$ on $U$.
 The metric $d^U$ will be called the Poincar\'e metric of the domain $U$.
-Using Koebe's theorem that any genus-zero Riemann surface is conformally diffeomorphic to a domain in the Riemann sphere, we see that every genus zero complete hyperbolic surface is isometric to a Poincar\'e metric $(U, d^U)$ where $U \subset \mathbb S^2$ with $|\partial U| \geq 3$.
+Using Koebe's theorem that any genus-zero Riemann surface is conformally diffeomorphic to a domain in the Riemann sphere, we see that every genus-zero complete hyperbolic surface is isometric to a Poincar\'e metric $(U, d^U)$ where $U \subset \mathbf S^2$ with $|\partial U| \geq 3$.
 In particular, the circle domain conjecture is equivalent to the statement that every genus-zero complete hyperbolic surface is isometric to $(U, d^U)$ for some circle domain $U$.

 The main result of the paper shows that the circle domain conjecture of Koebe is equivalent to Conjecture 1.
-More, precisely, we prove
+More, precisely, we prove:

-\begin{theorem} (a) For any circle domain $U \subset \hat \C$ whose boundary contains at least three points, there exists a circle type closed set $Y \subset \mathbb S^2$ such that the Poincar\'e metric $(U, d^U)$ is isometric to $\partial C_H(Y)$.
+\begin{theorem} (a) For any circle domain $U \subset \hat \C$ whose boundary contains at least three points, there exists a circle type closed set $Y \subset \mathbf S^2$ such that the Poincar\'e metric $(U, d^U)$ is isometric to $\partial C_P(Y)$.

-(b) For any circle type closed set $Y \subset \mathbb S^2$ with $|Y| \geq 3$, there exists a circle domain $U \subset \hat \C$ such that $\partial C_H(Y)$ is isometric to the Poincar\'e metric $(U, d^U)$. \end{theorem}
+(b) For any circle type closed set $Y \subset \mathbf S^2$ with $|Y| \geq 3$, there exists a circle domain $U \subset \hat \C$ such that $\partial C_P(Y)$ is isometric to the Poincar\'e metric $(U, d^U)$. \end{theorem}